Design guidance for using replicated tables in Synapse SQL pool

 Replicated tables may not yield the best query performance when:

 - The table has frequent insert, update, and delete operations.
-These data manipulation language (DML) operations require a rebuild of the replicated table.
+The data manipulation language (DML) operations require a rebuild of the replicated table.
 Rebuilding frequently can cause slower performance.

-- The data warehouse is scaled frequently.
-Scaling a data warehouse changes the number of Compute nodes, which incurs rebuilding the replicated table.
+- The SQL pool database is scaled frequently.
+Scaling a SQL pool database changes the number of Compute nodes, which incurs rebuilding the replicated table.

 Use replicated tables with simple query predicates